markblue777/Job_Booker/README.md

 # Job_Booker
 An application built in .net core 3.1 and .net standard to allow for the tracking of hourly based services.
-It is designed to aid the self employed by managing customers and hourly rates, manage bookings and get accountancy figures for use when UK self assessment accounts are needed.
-On the road map is to bring in online payment, front end exposure for customers to put bookings in them selves.
+It is designed to aid the self employed by managing customers,hourly rates, manage bookings and get accountancy figures for use when UK self assessment accounts are needed.
+On the road map:
+Front end login for customers to:
+  - view their bookings .
+  - Make new bookings.
+  - Make online payments

+I hope to release this as a SAAS based model to minimize complexity.

+**NOTE: CURRENTLY IN TO PROCESS OF TRANSFERRING FROM Azure DevOps to Github.